UnumID/types/README.md

 In order to generate the documentation from the source code run the `createTypedocs.sh` script.
 However, note that this is now handled automatically by the release CI job.

 ## Release
 Releases are handled programmatically via Github Actions CI.
 Simply push a tag with a preceding 'v' followed by the semver version of the release, i.e. v3.4.3.
-The CI job will then handle updating the package version, creating new typedocs, and creating a Github release.
+The CI job will then handle updating the package version, creating new typedocs, creating a Github release, and publishing the package to NPM and Github Packages.